 However, with Kritik, assignments are anonymously distributed through the platform’s algorithm which eliminates human biases thereby upholding the integrity of the randomness selection and assignment.
 Students’ decision-making process is positively influenced by external knowledge based upon the premise of commonality among other solutions without introducing other self-knowledge biases.
 Essentially, the more students are exposed to their peers’ problem-solving strategies and the more information they receive from analyzing other solutions, the better their understanding will be as they are not limited to their internal knowledge (Double & al., 2019).

-As a testament to peer evaluation significantly reducing grade disputes, Kritik’s data which encompass all users across hundreds of universities show that only 1-4% of students dispute their grades.
+As a testament to peer evaluation significantly reducing grade disputes, Kritik’s data which encompass all users across hundreds of universities show that less than 4% of students dispute their grades.
 Time after time, Kritik’s peer evaluation platform proves that the large majority of the students are very satisfied with the grades that they receive from their peers and that students are learning at a deeper level from having an increased opportunity to apply multiple perspective reasoning for dynamic problem-solving.

 Anderson, O. S., El Habbal, N., & Bridges, D. (2020).
 A peer evaluation training results in high-quality feedback, as measured over time in nutritional sciences graduate students.
 Advances in Physiology Education, 44(2), 203-209. doi:10.1152/advan.00114.2019

 Double, K. S., McGrane, J. A., &; Hopfenbeck, T. N. (2019).
 The impact of peer assessment on Academic Performance: A meta-analysis of control group studies.
 Educational Psychology Review, 32(2), 481-509. doi:10.1007/s10648-019-09510-3